uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     True Nibbāna comes if you work on severing your attachments and wearing away your liability to craving by first of all not acting out of it.
 It can't come from a meditative experience, which would be like an alcoholic who, instead of focusing on giving up alcohol to reach sobriety, looks for something so extraordinary that it captivates and enthralls him to the point where the urge to drink fades (if even that).
 While this might work for a time, the novelty will inevitably wear off, and the underlying addictions that were never truly addressed will resurface.

     And that's why more often than not there is little to no talk about permanent and final Arahantship (unless it's been redefined not to signify complete renunciation and destruction of craving), since it's about perpetually chasing after greater and deeper experiences and insights, hoping for the ultimate thing that will fill the ever-lingering void perfectly instead of destroying the void itself once and for all.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1j4n57k/jhana_and_jhana_or_jhana/mgsolm0/)** _2025-03-09 03:36:57 *(in reply to a comment not included)*:

+    Not quite.
+According to the the Suttas, [insight arose because he reflected on the four noble truths on the basis of the fourth jhāna](https://suttas.hillsidehermitage.org/?q=mn36#mn36:42.1_mn36:43.3).
+That description is extremely common and is agreed to be the "standard" path to awakening in the early texts.

+    That's not a "meditative experience," but something that you could contemplate at any time, and that indeed many people managed to do to a degree just from talking to the Buddha and without jhāna, [which is how they entered the stream](https://suttas.hillsidehermitage.org/?q=mn56#mn56:18.1_mn56:18.8).
+Doing it with the mind of the fourth jhāna—[which arises from giving up sensuality and then taking the same principle further, not from a meditation technique](https://suttas.hillsidehermitage.org/?q=an9.41)—simply makes the contemplation much more powerful and penetrative.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1j4n57k/jhana_and_jhana_or_jhana/mgwsmy5/)** _2025-03-09 20:34:31 *(in reply to a comment not included)*:

+    Well, when we talk about "bad kamma," it's important to remember that it's not some sort of judgment cast upon you by an external force.
+It's about what you're doing to your own mind, in this case through something that's very harmful to others too.

+    If someone knowingly misrepresents the Dhamma with fully conscious, malicious intention for the sake of gain, renown, and the like, then that's on another level where one is breaking the fourth precept in the worst possible way.
+But I'm optimistic that this  is very uncommon, and misrepresentation is generally not deliberate.

+    Still, unintentional misrepresentation it's still quite bad because both in oneself and others, one reinforces wrong views and makes them even harder to remove later on.
+It's worse if a teacher confidently tries to give the impression that what they teach is the same as what's in the Suttas without having sincerely investigated whether that's the case (most would start noticing glaring discrepancies if they did).
+The only reason one would do such a thing is valuing gain and renown over the truth.

+    Even worse than the misguided emphases you listed is actively discouraging students from [taking on faith anything they don't yet see for themselves, feeling ashamed and regretful (hiriottappā) of their unwholesome actions, studying the Suttas, and tenaciously going against the grain of their defilements even if it's unpleasant](https://suttacentral.net/an4.202/en/sujato?lang=en&layout=sidebyside&reference=none&notes=asterisk&highlight=true&script=latin) (not to mention forms of sati and paññā that would be much closer to the right ones).
+The rejection of at least some of these basic wholesome qualities is very common in Western Buddhism.

+    It's an unwholesome principle already to baselessly display certainty about anything, and the fact that it's about Dhamma and one is profoundly influencing people's lives and choices, sometimes actively taking them away from what's actually the Buddhist path while making them believe the opposite, makes it a lot worse.

 ---